welcome to the mayan ruins website .

 Structure XIX is an elongated platform base with a double row of galleries running its width.
 It functioned as the north entrance to the acropolis, and is located within the west sector/Acropolis Group.

 A wall has been excavated on the north side of the Great Acropolis and functioned as a controlled access to the site.
 It may also have had acted in a defensive role.
 A remaining section of the wall measures about 20 feet/6 m in height, and about 6.5 feet/2 m in width.
-It has been conjectured that the wall, at different heights, runs .6 mile/1 km to the east.
-More research is needed.
+It has been conjectured that the wall, at different heights, runs .6 mile/1 km to the east, though more research is needed.

 To the east of the Central/Grand Plaza is the Small Acropolis, an elite residential compound.
 It is made up of numerous courtyards, patios, and residential structures.
-To the north of this complex is a large residential group called Chan Chi'ich set around several courtyards.
+The area measures about 820 feet/250 meters on its east-west axis and 984 feet/300 meters on a north-south axis.
+To the north of this complex is a large residential group called Chan Chi'ich.

 The Northeast Group is a large complex including fifteen stelae.
 This group is mostly in an unexcavated state.
 An excavated, single platform housing three structures and four stelae have been restored, and is possible to identify when first entering the site.
 To the north of this complex is the small, partially excavated Taman residential group also seen when first entering the site.